 Even though sales are great, don’t get so excited you forget to bring along coupons to save even more.
 You can print these coupons right from your computer or consider buying an extra Sunday newspaper for additional coupon inserts.

-If you liked this article, you may also enjoy:
+If you liked this article about Thanksgiving grocery store deals, you may also enjoy: